solliancenet/tech-immersion-data-ai/day1-exp5/README.md

 In this task, you will create the `events` raw table to capture every clickstream event.
 This table is partitioned by `event_time` since we are using it to store time series data.
 The script you execute to create the schema creates a partition every 5 minutes, using [pg_partman](https://www.citusdata.com/blog/2018/01/24/citus-and-pg-partman-creating-a-scalable-time-series-database-on-PostgreSQL/).

+Partitioning is the key to high performance and being able to scale out across several database nodes.
+One of the keys to fast data loading is to avoid using large indexes.
+Traditionally, you would use block-range (BRIN) indexes to speed up range scans over roughly-sorted data.
+However, when you have unsorted data, BRIN indexes tend to perform poorly.
+Partitioning helps keep indexes small.
+It does this by dividing tables into partitions, avoiding fragmentation of data while maintaining smaller indexes.

 1. With the **Lab** server expanded under the Servers tree in pgAdmin, expand Databases then select **citus**.
 When the citus database is highlighted, select the **Query Tool** button above.

    ![The citus database is selected in pgAdmin, and the Query Tool is highlighted.](media/pgadmin-query-tool-button.png 'Query Tool')